bxparks/AceTime/USER_GUIDE.md

 ### ZoneManager

-The `TimeZone::forZoneInfo()` methods are simple to use but have the disadvantage that the `BasicZoneProcessor` or `ExtendedZoneProcessor` needs to be created manually for each `TimeZone` instance.
+The `TimeZone::forZoneInfo()` methods are simple to use but have the disadvantage that the ZoneProcessors need to be created manually for each `TimeZone` instance.
 This works well for a single time zone, but if you have an application that needs 3 or more time zones, this can become cumbersome.
 Also, it is difficult to reconstruct a `TimeZone` dynamically, say, from its fully qualified name (e.g. `"America/Los_Angeles"`).

 The `ZoneManager` solves these problems by implementing 2 features: